ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/CentOS/HOWTO Install and Configure a Shibboleth IdP v4.x on CentOS with Apache2 + Jetty9.md

 ### Configure Attribute Filter Policy to release attributes to Federated Resources

-> Follow these steps **ONLY IF** your organization is connected with the [GARR Network](https://www.garr.it/en/infrastructures/network-infrastructure/connected-organizations-and-sites)
+> Follow these steps **ONLY IF** your organization is connected to the [GARR Network](https://www.garr.it/en/infrastructures/network-infrastructure/connected-organizations-and-sites)

 1. Become ROOT:
    * `sudo su -`